-Inside the theatre
+Inside the Theatre

 Intrepid is a black box theatre, which means that the space is simple, without many permanent fixtures, so that it can be used for lots of different types of shows and events.

 It looks like this when you go inside.

-There is a stage area, which may have a set, props, musical instruments or technical equipment on it.
-This is what the stage looks like from the audience.
+There is a stage area, which may have a set, props, musical instruments, or technical equipment on it.